Odebrecht

 In June 2019, the group filed for bankruptcy, seeking to restructure US$13 billion in debt.
+They eventually filed for Chapter 15 bankruptcy just two months later on August 26, 2019.
+The group changed its name to Novonor in December 2020.

 In July 2022, an agreement between Novonor and Marcelo Odebrecht was signed, with the agreement, Marcelo ceases to be a shareholder in the company and ends a legal battle that started in 2020.

 Timeline

 Norberto Odebrecht Construtora Ltda., the privately owned precursor to Odebrecht S.A, was founded in 1944 by Norberto Odebrecht.
 In the late 1970s and early 80s, Odebrecht began to expand internationally and diversify its business.
 In 1980, CBPO, another Brazilian contractor, merged with Odebrecht, and in 1981, Odebrecht S.A. was created.
 In 2002, Odebrecht established Braskem, a petrochemical company that went on to become Latin America's largest.
 In 2007, Odebrecht Agroindustrial was established to produce ethanol, sugar, and energy.